cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 Operations are usually performed on the selected ROIs and on the whole image if no selections exist.

-1. Open any image.
+1. Open any single channel image.
 Duplicate the image.
 Select any ROI you like.

 2. Observe that `[Edit > Invert]` only affects the selected pixels.
     Undo the inversion.